Variability of MHD Instabilities in Benign Termination of High-Current Runaway Electron Beams in the JET and DIII-D

 The next step of the experimental analysis concerns the properties of the plasma equilibrium.
 In Fig.~\ref{fig:Rz_trajectory}, the trajectory of the reconstructed magnetic axis is plotted for the last 300~ms before termination in the $R$-$z$-space with the JET contour in black for comparison.
 For cases in which the RE plateau phase was shorter, sampling was performed from the onset of the RE plateau phase.
 The panel on the left shows the non-benign cases, while the panel on the right shows the benign cases.
 The color coding corresponds to the cross-section of the RE column.
 It is observed that the onset of termination in non-benign cases occurs at a smaller cross-section and in a less central position, whereas benign terminations typically begin from a relatively larger cross-section and a more central position.
 This suggests a different evolution of the RE beam in benign and non-benign cases, with non-benign beams being compressed to smaller cross-sections and, consequently, to lower edge safety factors than their benign counterparts.
 As already noted, the non-benign cases on JET are usually very short, suggesting that the higher resistivity of non-recombined plasmas likely affects their controllability.
-Under these circumstances, the short lifetime of the non-recombined plasmas could interact with the evolution of the current profiles: assuming identical current-profile evolution across shots, any systematic variation in duration would alter the current profile at the point of the secondary disruption.
-This, as already mentioned, is subject of a subsequent publication on this topic.
+Under these circumstances, the short lifetime of the non-recombined plasmas could interact with the evolution of the current profiles.
+Assuming identical current-profile evolution across shots, for example through competing time scales of different RE generation or current diffusion and redistribution mechanisms, any systematic variation in duration would alter the current profile at the point of the secondary disruption.
+A realistic modeling of the RE evolution and formation, as already stated, is the subject of a subsequent publication on this topic.